yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 Default
 """""""

-The option defaults are mom = yes, resample = no.
+The option defaults are resample = no and mom = yes.

 ----------